MagneticRegulus/intro_to_prog/README.md

 ## Notes and Updates

+* May 16th 2017: Nearly finished with chapter 7; exercises incomplete
 * May 10th, later: Finished chapter 6.
 * May 10th 2017: Finished chapter 5.
 * May 7th 2017, later: Published first half of chapter 5, ended on for loops.